 We live in a world that is very noisy.
 There are a lot of conversations and buzzwords around us.
 The number one way out of this noise is just to become visual.
 To show things with pictures.

 This declaration makes sense because content that features compelling images averages 94 percent more total views than text-only content.

 3 visual storytelling ideas to step up your small business marketing game

 As a small business owner or marketer, you might be wondering about the price, availability, and the ease of use of new tools that can help elevate your visual storytelling efforts.

 The good news is modern technology makes it possible to create infographics, gifs, animations, and data visualization on a budget.
 Today, it’s inexpensive to produce wonderful pieces of visual art for your small business marketing.
 Plus, these design tools and platforms have a low learning curve.
 Anyone can start using them as long as they’re curious and eager to learn!

 Here are 3 visual storytelling ideas that you can use to communicate your brand story as a small business, get more people to talk about you, and eventually drive sales.

 Think of these ideas as a way to step up your small business marketing!

 Photographs are a good starting point to tell your story visually.
-Do a few edits and you’re good to go!
+With just a few edits, you’re good to go!
 Here’s a stellar example by Rent The Chicken.

 Rent The Chicken’s tagline is fresh eggs without the commitment.
 Servicing cities and towns in the US and Canada, their brand mission is to bring the farm closer to everybody’s table.
 Here’s one of their tweets telling everyone how customers can have fresh eggs at home minus the commitment of raising chickens.